MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # Navigation and Routing

-Flutter provides a complete sysytem for navigating between screens and handling deep links.Small applications without deeplinking can use Navigator , while more complex applications with more navigation requirements require Router to corrctly handle deeplinks in Android and ios , and also stay in sync with the browser
+Flutter provides a complete system for navigating between screens and handling deep links.Small applications without deeplinking can use Navigator , while more complex applications with more navigation requirements require Router to corrctly handle deeplinks in Android and ios , and also stay in sync with the browser

 Navigator.push(widget) when it is called , it places the called widget on top of the initial widget